Health Resources

 The tips below may be effective in helping children to stay organised.

-• Have a notebook where the child will note down all the homework he or she has to do.
+• Have a notebook where the children will note down all the homework they have to do.

-• Use colour-coded folders to help the child organise assignments for different subjects (e.g. red for Maths, orange for English etc.)
+• Use colour-coded folders to help them organise assignments for different subjects (e.g. red for Maths, orange for English etc.).

-• Assign a buddy to help the child organise his or her assignments in the correct folders.
+• Assign a buddy to help them organise their assignments in the correct folders.

-• Teach the child to read a watch and to use the watch to complete assignments on time.
+• Teach the children to read a watch and to use the watch to complete assignments on time.

-• Allow the child to break up long assignments so that there are scheduled breaks for physical activity.
+• Allow the children to break up long assignments so that there are scheduled breaks for physical activity.

-• Create a timetable and display it where it is easily visible to the child
+• Create a timetable and display it where it is easily visible to the children.

 Behavioural Management